 Beauty that You Can Savor with a Patio Herb Garden

 We have no doubt that vegetable gardeners are behind the scenes, plotting, planning and even beginning to sow for their summer gardens.
 February and March are still plenty cold, but our moderate climate allows for some early planting.
 When you come in and visit us, you’ll see that we, too, have the gardening bug and are filling our lot with everything you need for your summer garden.
+Some people think about the whole lot!
+Perhaps a new shed, or maybe removing a couple of trees for a wider space, in fact, some even think about consulting with some Milwaukee hardscape suppliers to see what they might need for a new hardscaping project like a patio or paved path.
 However, not everyone has quite the same zeal for gardening a large plot.
 Tilling and sowing and maintenance on a large scale might not be your thing.
 Enjoy a small scale garden and add beauty that you can savor with a patio herb garden.

 A sprinkle of fresh chopped herbs at the end of cooking time elevates a dish from good to spectacular.
 Why not grow your own herb patch just outside your kitchen window?
 A patio herb garden grown in containers is just as stunning as a non-edible arrangement.
 Try some of these combos to add beauty, aroma, and flavor to your patio garden.